Seven women who made Australian history

 Brown told ABC News Breakfast at the time she wants to see more Indigenous people represented in Parliament, and she doesn’t want them pigeonholed into Indigenous affairs roles.
 'I want to see more Indigenous politicians in foreign affairs and education and trade and science and all those areas.'

-Now 20, the Gumbaynggir woman is thriving as an artist, writer and has just completed her first short comedy film.
+The Gumbaynggir woman has thrived as an artist, writer and in 2021 completed her first short comedy film.
 She also appears in MoAD’s Democracy Are You In? exhibition.